Farhad Humayun

 Farhad Humayun (5 October 1978 – 8 June 2021) was a Pakistani singer, drummer, record producer and video artist.
-He was popularly associated with the Pakistani drum jam band Overload which he founded in 2003.
-Farhad started his career as underground musician and formed two bands Co-Ven and Mindriot as a drummer.
+He was associated with the Pakistani drum jam band Overload which he founded in 2003.
+Farhad started his career as a drummer with Co-Ven and later forming Mindriot.
 He worked with artists such as Atif Aslam, Symt, Maha Ali Kazmi and Meesha Shafi.
 Humayun received many awards and accolades for his work.
 He was also the owner of Riot Studios, a recording studio and music performance venue in Lahore.

-Early life
+Early life and education

 Humayun was born on 5 October 1978 in the British Channel Island of Jersey at the Jersey International Hospital to parents Navid (née Rahman) and Shahzad Humayun.
 His mother Navid Shahzad is a TV, theatre and film actress, scholar, and academic.
 She is also a recipient of the Pride of Performance, the highest literary award in Pakistan.
 His father was an automobile salesman and an award-winning cricket commentator in Pakistan between the 1970s and the 2000s.
 Humayun's maternal grandfather S. A. Rahman was a Judge at the Supreme Court of Pakistan and then Chief Justice of Pakistan in the 1960s.
+He was the cousin of musician and political activist Taimur Rahman.

 Farhad grew up in the Gulberg area of Lahore and studied at Aitchison College until secondary school.
 He went to the National College of Arts in Lahore where he earned his bachelor's degree in fine arts in painting between 1997 and 2000.
 He also studied audio engineering at the Recording Workshop in Ladbroke Grove, London.